Canyon, neon, and the classic Panhandle road-trip stops

 Things To Do in Amarillo

-Build the trip around one strong lane — canyon, Route 66, or a road-trip overnight — then let the rest of Amarillo support that plan.
+Center your first day on one highlight — the canyon, Route 66, or a road-trip overnight — then explore Amarillo around that experience.

 Start with the canyon and the roadside icons